vacuumlabs/ledger-fio/doc/ins_decrypt.md

     - `path[1] == 235'`
     - `path[2] == 0'`
     - `path[3] == 0`
-    - Ledger might impose more restrictions, see implementation of `policyForGetPublicKey` in [src/securityPolicy.c](../src/securityPolicy.c) for details
+    - Ledger might impose more restrictions, see implementation of `policyForDecodeDHDecode` in [src/securityPolicy.c](../src/securityPolicy.c) for details
-- validate that decpoded message confirms to format imposed by newfundsreq/recordobt context structure
+- validate that decoded message confirms to format imposed by newfundsreq / recordobt content structure
 - display relevant decoded fields
-- respond with decoded message
+- after confirmation respond with decoded message